-A homemade carbonara is wonderfully different to the shop bought sauces and cheaper too!
+A homemade spaghetti carbonara is the ultimate, wonderfully different to the shop bought sauces and cheaper too!
 Some people use eggs and cream, others eggs and butter and some just eggs.
 I've opted for the middle one of eggs and butter as it's not as rich as the cream version but still tastes great.
 In the interest of thriftiness, you can use any leftover gammon in this recipe, or start from scratch with unsmoked bacon or pancetta.

 - 3 eggs organic or freerange